Maemo: Maemo 5 (Fremantle)

-The Nokia N900 has the Linux-based Maemo 5 OS.
+The Nokia N900 uses the Linux-based Maemo 5 OS.

 The user interface in Maemo 5 is different from its predecessors.
 It provides four fully customizable (with the ability to add/remove widgets, move widgets around, change the background and customize shortcuts to applications/contacts) "Home" screens, called Panorama Desktop.
 Switching from one desktop to the others is done by sliding one's finger horizontally on the background.
 The dashboard is accessed via the upper left icon and shows all the running applications, in a manner similar to the Exposé feature in Apple's Mac OS X operating system.
 From the dashboard, running applications can be brought back to full screen by tapping the preview window, and applications can be closed by tapping an X-symbol located in the top right corner of the preview window, similar to the concept of closing applications in other operating systems.
 The application launcher, where all the installed applications can be launched, can also be accessed from the dashboard.
 If no task or application is running in the background, tapping the top left icon skips the dashboard and directly displays the application launcher.

 Maemo provides the Mozilla-based MicroB web-browser with complete Adobe Flash support.
 It supports an 800×480 display resolution, so some web pages can be viewed without horizontal scrolling.
 It can automatically connect to known wireless networks, download RSS feeds and email and disconnect automatically without user intervention.

 Advanced Packaging Tool with a command-line apt-get client can be used to install applications.
 Users can subscribe to different software repositories, which can then be used to automatically keep software up to date.
 The application manager also provides an overview of everything currently installed on the system.
 Data can be synchronized with a PC via a USB connection, and the user's files can be accessed using the standard Removable Storage Device protocol.

 A new update (Version 21.2011.38-1.002) was released onto the Nokia N900 on 2 November 2011 as an OTA update.
 The new version mostly consists of security updates.
 This is considered to be the final official update to Maemo 5/Fremantle shipped by Nokia.

 Further development of Maemo 5 happens as a community effort in Maemo-CSSU.